nepton/Authentication.Passthrough/README.md

 # How to use

 1. Add follow code in startup.
-2. Map token key to your claim
+2. Map token key to your claims

 > enjoy it :)
 >